Humans are currently living longer than ever before. However, for many, they’re not necessarily living better.

 A strong immune system helps the body to fight off and recover faster from infections.
 This increases your overall longevity and may help to minimize the impact that illness (when it does strike) has on you and your quality of life.

-Spending time in the sauna decreases inflammation and increases white blood cell production.
+Spending time in the sauna or infrared sauna blanket decreases inflammation and increases white blood cell production.
 Both of these things help to strengthen the immune system and make it easier for you to be more resilient to illness in the future.

 Improved Heart Health